Limones-07/Brainf-ckToPythonConverter/README.md

 **IMPORTANT:** The generated code might be completly inefficient.
 Be aware of that.

-**IMPORTANT:** The code can be completly inefficient!
-I'll make a converter to C after completing this converter so you can compile the code.

 It expects a header to define the array size (eg. `$30` would initialize a 30 blocks wide array).
 If the header is not found (when the first character isn't `$`), it defaults to 30000.

 Recognized caracters: